lve4code/lve4code/README.md

 * I have done multiple projects ranging from the field of Devops , Backend Structuring and Automation :file_cabinet: .

-* I am currently brushing up my skills and plan to learn Nodejs and Golang .
+* I am currently working with node.js and learning Golang.

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb: